 The Department of Children and Families (DCF) is the state agency responsible for protecting children and helping troubled families.
-DCF does the following:
+They:

-- Receives and 'screens' reports of suspected child abuse or neglect.
+- Receive reports of suspected child abuse or neglect.

 See How does the Department of Children and Families find out about child abuse and neglect?

-- Investigates reports that a child may be at risk of abuse or neglect.
+- 'Screen' and investigate reports that a child may be at risk of abuse or neglect.

 See What does the Department of Children and Families (DCF) do when they get a 51A report?